NuevoFoundation/workshops/content/english/razor/_index.md

 2. In the browser window, select Download button.

-> Note
->
+{{% panel theme="info" header="Note"%}}
-> The Download page for Visual Studio Code automatically detects your operating system.
+The Download page for Visual Studio Code automatically detects your operating system.
 It displays the version to download for your operating system, such as Linux, macOS, or Windows.
+{{% /panel %}}

 3. Wait for the installer file to finish downloading.

 The name of the installer file will be similar to the following (for a Windows PC): VSCodeUserSetup-x64-1.81.0.exe.

->  Note
->
+{{% panel theme="info" header="Note"%}}
-> The file name depends on the current version of Visual Studio Code and your computer’s operating system.
+The file name depends on the current version of Visual Studio Code and your computer’s operating system.
+{{% /panel %}}

 4. Close your browser window.